xinghongfei/LookLook/README.md

 # LookLook

-This is a reading news app. you can read Zhihu Daily， News and some pictures.User experience is amasing.The project is updating, welcome Star and Fork.
+This is a reading news app. you can read Zhihu Daily， News and some pictures.User experience is amasing.The project is updating, welcome to Star and Fork.